 - Indeed, it’s a low- maintenance litter.

-- It offers a natural odor-controlling mechanism without any added scents that would otherwise offend many felines.
+- Offers a natural odor-controlling mechanism without any added scents that would otherwise offend many felines.

-- It absorbs urine and odor-causing compounds within the litter particles.
+- Absorbs urine and odor-causing compounds within the litter particles.

 - It has no silica dust.